Unknown's avatar

 The Title of the book is “A Celebrant’s Notebook”, writer and publisher, Anna Heriot 2018 (edited by Emily Buster).
 RRP $29.95 ISBN9780-646-98048-5 Hardback.
 Available from — annaheriot.com.au – or it could be soon available from the Celebrants Centre – 1300 446 786

-Civil Celebrant Ceremonies Enrich the Culture and preserve genuine values
+Celebrant Ceremonies enrich culture and preserve values

 CELEBRANT FRIENDS (AND OTHERS) MAY BE INTERESTED IN THE LETTER I SENT TO THE ATTORNEY-GENERAL (CHRISTIAN PORTER) YESTERDAY (May 1, 2018)